 The head ref then explains the decision to the crowd and the yardage penalty imposed.

 There are lots of other reasons for penalties (holding, pass interference, dangerous play), but it doesn't take too long to figure these out - Google them in the constant ad breaks (which the NFL schedule in to the games).

-That's partly why games last over three hours (Super Bowls a lot longer) while the official playing time is just four 15 minute quarters (if it's tied at the end they go into overtime).
+That's partly why games last over three hours (Super Bowls a lot longer) although the official playing time is just four 15 minute quarters (if it's tied at the end they go into overtime).
 Actual on-field action can be less than 15 minutes, perfect for the age where double screening rules.
 Check your tweets between plays.

-And the truth is no sport is better suited to TV than the NFL.
+And no sport is better suited to TV than the NFL.